 Cultivation is of the extensive type and utilizes two methods: the long line and the pole-borne culture.
-Mussel culture is grouped into three parts of the region: in the estuary of the Axios, at the boundary of the Municipality of Chalastra, at the estuary of the Loudias, at the boundary of the Municipality of Axios and to the west of the estuary of the Aliakmon, on the Pierian coast.
+Mussel culture is grouped into three parts of the region: in the estuary of the Axios river, at the boundary of the Municipality of Chalastra, at the estuary of the Loudias river, at the boundary of the Municipality of Axios and to the south of the estuary of the Aliakmonas river, on the Pierian coast.

 The mussel of the Thermaic

 The variety cultivated in the region is the Mytilus galloprovincialis.
 It is an endemic type in the eastern Mediterranean, the Adriatic and the Black Sea, but today it has spread in all seas of the world, either because it has been imported for culture, or because it was accidentally transferred (for instance, through commercial ships) and it has developed on its own.
 In fact, it is listed among the one hundred ‘worst world invaders’, since once it has established itself in regions where it is not endemic, it displaces the local varieties of mussels.
 It is cultivated for commercial purposes at a large scale in Japan and China and its largest European production can be found in Spain.

 Mussels can live within a broad range of temperatures and salinities.
 They feed off phytoplankton and organic matter which they filter from sea water with their gills.
 A mussel which is 5 centimeters long can filter as much as 5 liters of water per hour.